 - No. While that is a wonderful language background, it doesn’t place you out of the FL requirement at Duke.

 - One choice would be to continue French at Duke.
 If you place into a 300-level French class, you could take one course and be finished.
 Or you might consider participating in study abroad in France, where you could finish your FL requirement.

-- A second choice would be to continue your study of Hebrew.
+- A second choice would be to continue your study of Modern Hebrew.

 - Duke does not offer courses in Finnish or Swedish.
 If you would like to continue your study of these languages while enrolled at Duke, please read our policies and practices regarding less commonly taught languages not offered at Duke.